nickposting/NP7400/README.md

 the MPU.
 * D63 is pulled to ground by a 1kΩ resistor on every board for some reason.
-* The length of the SYSCLK track in particular is critical (tangentially, it appears that on cards built for Power Macs witha 167MHz FSB, most track lengths become tightly controlled).
+* The length of the SYSCLK track in particular is critical (tangentially, it appears that on cards built for Power Macs with a 167MHz FSB, most track lengths become tightly controlled).

 ## VRM